Table of Contents[Hide][Show]

 Despite these presence of these activities, the Belle Mont Farm is really for people that want to just hang out, read, relax and enjoy the view.
-The really are no other restaurants or things to do on this part of the island.
+There are no other restaurants or things to do on this part of the island.

 Points and Elite Status – Can you Book with Points at Belle Mont Farm?

 Belle Mont Farm is independently owned and not affiliated with a major hotel group with a loyalty program, like Marriott or Hilton, so there are no elite benefits or opportunities to use traditional points.
 However, they are part of the luxury hotel group, Preferred Hotels and Resorts and participate the iPrefer program, so there are some opportunities for points if you are a member of that program.

 Another option is to book your room with Chase Ultimate Rewards Points through the Chase Travel Portal, which is what we did.
 Using the Chase travel portal to book boutique and luxury hotels is one of my favorite ways to use the points I earn from my credit card spending.

 If you are going to pay direct with a credit card, rooms start at $299+ per night, depending on the time of year.
 We stayed in mid-May so the rates were low and the Island was quiet.
 Both rates and activity levels increase quite a bit in peak season.

 Conclusion: Would I stay here again?